Yancey-Blog/blog-desktop-v2/README.md

 # Blog PC v2

-The **PC** for Yancey blog with React, Apollo Client, Material-UI and GraphQL.
+The **PC frontend** for Yancey blog with React, Next.js, Apollo Client and GraphQL.

 _This library is part of the [BPG (Blog Project Group)](https://github.com/Yancey-Blog)_ ecosystem 📖